Beroun: 11th–15th centuries

-The settlement Na Brodě ("By the Ford"), which was the predecessor of Beroun, was first mentioned in a 1088 deed.
-The first written mention of Beroun (under its Latin name Verona) is in a deed of King Ottokar II from 1265.
+The settlement Na Brodě (lit. 'by the ford'), which was the predecessor of Beroun, was first mentioned in a 1088 deed.
+The first written mention of Beroun (then called Verona) is in a deed of King Ottokar II from 1265.
 Ottokar II designated a strategically important place for the establishment of a settlement, from which the town of Beroun originated, that formed the shortest and easiest connection between Prague and Plzeň.

 In 1295, King Wenceslaus II decided to re-settle and expand the town.
 At this time, the historic core of Beroun was created, which has been roughly preserved to this day.
 A Dominican convent was also founded.
 In 1303, Wenceslaus II made Beroun a royal town.

 During the reign of Emperor Charles IV, the town prospered and rapidly developed.
 In 1421, Hussite forces under the command of Jan Žižka stormed the town and demolished the Dominican convent, and though it was retaken and devastated after the Battle of Lipany, it has remained a mainly Czech settled town since then.
 During the reign of King Vladislaus II (1471–1516), Beroun reached its greatest prosperity.